School psychology challenges and benefits: Demographic information

-According to the NASP Research Committee, 74% of school psychologists are female with an average age of 46.
+According to the NASP Research Committee, 87.5% of school psychologists are female with an average age of 42.7.
 In 2004–05, average earnings for school practitioners ranged from $56,262 for those with a 180-day annual contract to $68,764 for school psychologists with a 220-day contract.
 In 2009–10, average earnings for school practitioners ranged from $64,168 for those with a 180-day annual contract to $71,320 for school psychologists with a 200-day contract.
+In 2019–2020, average earnings for full-time practitioners ranged from $65,397 to $81,458, with a median of $74,000.
 For university faculty in school psychology, the salary estimate is $77,801.

-Based on surveys performed by NASP in 2009–2010, it's shown that 90.7% of school psychologists are white, while minority races make up the remaining 9.3%.
-Of this remaining percentage, the next largest populations represented in school psychology, are African-Americans and Hispanics, at 3% and 3.4% respectively.
+Based on surveys performed by NASP in 2020–2021, it's shown that 85.7% of school psychologists are white, while minority races and those who chose not to identify their race making up the remaining 14.3%.
+Of this remaining percentage, the next largest populations represented in school psychology are African-American and multiracial people, at 3.9% and 2.7%, respectively.

 Shortages in the Field

 There is a lack of trained school psychologists within the field.
 While jobs are available across the country, there are just not enough people to fill them.

 Due to the low supply and high demand of school psychologists, being a school psychologist is very demanding.
 School psychologists may feel under pressure to supply adequate mental health and intervention services to the students in their care.
 Burnout is a risk of being a school psychologist.
 This risk has increased in recent years due to a shortage of school psychologists nationwide, increases in school enrollment in small cities, and the mental health effects that the COVID-19 pandemic had on children of all ages.

 In January, 2022, NASP published updated statistics on the shortages of school psychologists nationwide and per state.
 NASP states that the recommended ratio of students to school psychologists is 500 to 1, however the national ratio for the 2020-2021 school year was 1162 students per 1 school psychologist.
 States that currently have the largest ratio between students and school psychologists (>2000 to 1, respectively) are Texas, New Mexico, Arkansas, Oklahoma, Louisiana, Mississippi, Alabama, and Georgia.
 Alabama has the largest disparity of any state: 369,280 students to 1 school psychologist.
-As of the publication of this data, Connecticut is the only state meeting NASP standards of a ratio of up to 500 students per 1 school pscyhologist.
+As of the publication of this data, Connecticut is the only state meeting NASP standards of a ratio of up to 500 students per 1 school psychologist.